The Hangover Part III: Plot

-They track Phil's phone, which was left in the minivan, and find it left outside a pawn shop in Las Vegas.
-The owner, Cassie, tells them that Chow traded a gold brick for only $18,000, far less than its actual $400,000 value and gives them a business card for an escort service Chow is using.
+The trio tracks Phil's phone, which was left in the minivan, and find it left outside a pawn shop in Las Vegas.
+The owner, Cassie, says that Chow traded a gold brick for only $18,000, far less than its actual $400,000 value and gives them a business card for an escort service Chow is using.
 Using Stu's former lover Jade as their contact, they learn that Chow is barricaded in the penthouse suite of Caesars Palace.
 Phil and Alan sneak into his suite from the roof, but Chow escapes, jumping from the balcony and parachuting down to the Strip.
-Stu catches up to Chow and locks him in the trunk of Marshall's limousine.
-They take the gold and meet with Marshall, who releases Doug when they reveal they cannot secure the original half as Chow lost it all in Bangkok.
+Stu catches up to him, locking him in the trunk of Marshall's limousine.
+The trio take the gold and meet with Marshall, who releases Doug when they reveal they cannot secure the original half as Chow lost it in Bangkok.
 Although Marshall had promised not to harm Chow, he shoots up the trunk of the car, presumably killing him.

-However, Alan had given Chow the means to escape from the trunk through a backseat compartment just moments earlier.
-Chow emerges from the limo and kills Marshall and his bodyguard, but spares Phil and Stu because Alan saved his life.
-He offers Alan a bar of gold as a gift, but Alan turns him down and ends their friendship because of Chow's unhealthy influence on the group.
-As Chow sadly watches them leave, they go to retrieve Phil's minivan from the pawnshop and Alan makes a date with Cassie.
-Six months later, they marry and Alan resigns from the Wolfpack.
+However, it was revealed that Alan had given Chow a chance to escape the trunk through a backseat compartment and armed him with a gun.
+Marshall finds the trunk empty before Chow emerges from the limo moonroof and kills him and his bodyguard.
+Chow spares Phil, Stu, and Doug because Alan saved his life.
+Chow gives Alan a gold bar, but he declines and ends his friendship with Chow due to his bad influence.
+While retrieving Phil's minivan from the pawnshop, Alan stays behind to date Cassie.
+Six months later, before his wedding, Alan leaves the Wolfpack, though makes it clear he still wants to hang out with them once in a while.

-In a mid-credits scene, the Wolfpack plus Cassie appear to have staged another wild party that they can't remember.
-Stu now has breast implants and Alan remembers that the wedding cake was a gift from Chow.
-Chow emerges from the bathroom naked, carrying a katana.
-The chain-smoking Bangkok monkey drops from the ceiling onto Stu, startling him.
+The Wolfpack, with Cassie in tow, later stage another wild party that they cannot remember.
+Stu awakens to find himself wearing a lady's thong and breast implants.
+Alan remembers that the wedding cake was a gift from Chow, who emerges from the bathroom naked, wielding a katana.
+His monkey drops from the ceiling onto Stu, startling him.